All Black goes to psychologists to overcome red card issue

-The All Blacks forward and Crusaders captain returns against the Fijian Drua on Friday night, after a four-week standdown for a dangerous hit on Blues prop Alex Hodgman.
+The All Blacks forward and Crusaders captain returns against the Fijian Drua tomorrow night, after a four-week stand down for a dangerous hit on Blues prop Alex Hodgman.

 Barrett - who was sent off as the Blues broke their long drought in Christchurch - has been shifted from lock to flanker by coach Scott Robertson and will be dealing with other adjustments as well.